jimdigriz/erlip/README.md

     2> erlip:version("2001:db8:735e:1:6c9b:c6a9:a3c0:f136").
     6

-You can use obtain your external IPv4 address:
+You can obtain your external IPv4 address:

     1> erlip:external().
     {192,0,2,1}